 Export duties are charged on a limited number of items, generally natural resources such as sand, chalk, marble, granite, ore, crude oil, forest products, and scrap metal.
 Export duty rates range from 0-50 per cent.

 Special Sales Tax (SST)

-Special sales tax is a form of excise tax levied on the production or import of certain goods and the provision of certain services:
+Special sales tax is a form of excise tax levied on the production or import of certain goods and the provision of other similar types of machines, betting businesses, golf and lotteries.